Updated: March 27, 2022

-And if I start a poll here in my blog asking who wants to be wealthy, I’m sure I’d get a pretty unanimous response.
-Unfortunately, not everyone will become millionaires.
+And if I start a poll here in my blog and ask who wants to be wealthy, then I’m sure I’d get a pretty unanimous response.
+And we all know that unfortunately, not everyone will become millionaires.

-To break out of this self-sabotaging pattern, simply return to and remain present to your commitment as life forces you to choose between commitment and feelings.
+To break out of this self-sabotaging pattern, simply return to and remain present at your commitment, as life forces you to choose between commitment and convenience.

 Success requires clarity to what’s at stake and what it is that you are committed to doing.
 Then, whether you feel like it or not, do it anyway.